“Go on, Kin. I know you can do it.”

 Despite the confidence in Kon’s voice, Kinjra didn’t look so certain.
 Father and daughter sat cross-legged on a comfy patch of mossy green earth.
 They faced each other, with the large bag of seeds that lay on the ground between them.
 Kon’s fae entertained a group of young ritili by ringing and twinkling nearby, while Kinjra’s fae finally joined them after investigating each tree that surrounded the grove.
 He floated just above one of her hands, glowing brightly.
 She held the hand before her with a knuckle-sized seed clutched in her fingers.
 Kinjra’s grimace reminded Kon of the look on her face at the start of today’s test.
 Before she even started, his daughter glared at the seed in defeat.

 “It’s not about me, Dad.
 He isn’t sure he can do it.
 He’s only ever healed dying plants and made healthy plants bigger.
 Bringing a seed to life, though?
-It feels… different.”
+It feels… I don't know.
+Different.”

 Kon masked his surprise with a gentle smile.
 Throughout the evening, Kinjra’s ability to understand her fae had grown exponentially.
 His daughter had told Kon that when he wasn’t looking, she often closed her eyes to witness that blinding sensation.
 The first few times, she told him she lasted no longer than a handful of seconds.
 By the thirtieth attempt, Kinjra could bear it for more than a minute.
 Kon had not progressed half that fast.

 Eventually, Kon found his words.
 “I think you two might be surprised how much you can accomplish.
 Earlier, I told you what my fae can do with stringed instruments.
 With wind instruments, her magic is completely different.
 The fae are versatile, as much as they are powerful.
 Just ask him to try.
-Ask him to believe.”
+Ask him to believe and I promise, you two will succeed.”

 Kinjra blinked at her father before pushing the seed into the ground.
 The girl frowned as she pierced the soft moss.
 Her frown deepened as she used a finger to dig a bigger hole, then again when she packed the upturned soil over the buried seed.
 Kinjra closed her eyes.
 Her face was relaxed, compared to her earlier tension.
 No veins pushed against the side of her neck, not even as her oblong green fae lowered to the ground.
 The fae glowed brighter as he nestled himself in the moss-less dirt.
 In seconds, the glow spread around out him, then seeped deeper into the earth.
 Kinjra opened her eyes just in time to see the flash of bright, verdant light.
 The air sparkled with emerald luminescence, attracting the eyes of the small ritili that were playing nearby.